Fermionic Halos at Finite Temperature in AdS/CFT: Results

-Regarding the two point correlators, for clarity in the figures we plotted the on-shell action (which correspond to minus its logarithm).
+Regarding the two point correlators, for clarity in the figures we plotted the on-shell action (which correspond to minus its logarithm) { and we extended the natural rank $(0,\pi)$ of the polar angle $\Delta \varphi$ along the opposite meridian up to $2\pi$}.
 Interestingly, for solutions near to the critical one, a ``swallow tale'' structure appears.
 This is evident for small central degeneracies $\Theta_0$, and disappears for larger values.
-From the bulk perspective, this swallow tale structure corresponds to the existence of three different geodesics joining the same points at the boundary.
-Since the correct value of the dual field theory correlator is given by the curve corresponding to the minimum action, this swallow tale structure manifests itself as a discontinuity in the angular derivative of the correlator.
-Remarkably, this effect is more evident for the more massive configurations, \textit{i.e}. configurations with smaller extended halos (see \emph{e.g.} Figs~\ref{fig:thetaneg} and \ref{fig:thetapos} for comparison).
-Such ``multivalued'' form for correlators have been reported previously for quenched states in thermalization studies when the correlator is plotted as a function of the gauge theory time \cite{Balasubramanian:2011ur}-\cite{Giordano:2014kya}.
-Here, it shows up for near to critical equilibrium states, as a function of the spatial separation.
+We verified that it is not a cutoff effect, since it remains unchanged when $r_\epsilon$ is moved to infinity.
+Moreover, if we take the any of the the smooth curves in which we do not see a swallow tale, and zoom in close to $\Delta\varphi=\pi$, we verify that they still smooth, implying that such smoothness is not a finite resolution effect.
+Remarkably, this effect is more evident for the more massive configurations, \textit{i.e}. configurations with smaller halos and denser cores (see \emph{e.g.} Figs.~\ref{fig:thetaneg} and \ref{fig:thetapos} for comparison).